-To change the chemical safety landscape in DC, we:
+To change the chemical safety landscape at the federal level:

-- Educate policymakers from Congress to the Environmental Protection Agency to the Department of Defense
+- We educate policymakers from Congress to the Environmental Protection Agency to the Department of Defense

-- Publish scientific research that shows the impact of harmful chemicals and pollution on people and wildlife, particularly the most vulnerable
+- We publish scientific research that shows the impact of harmful chemicals and pollution on people and wildlife, particularly the most vulnerable

-- Build grassroots power and partnerships to compel the federal government to act
+- We build grassroots power and partnerships to compel the federal government to act

 Since then, our work has prompted: